Pioneer City: History

 Weiss invested $2 million (about $13.5 million in 2010 dollars) to build the park, carving out a 200-acre oak hammock out of the 5,000 acres he owned between Flamingo Road and U.S. 27 in what was then rural southwestern Broward County.
 Architects and interior designers commissioned by Weiss worked on the park for two years before its opening, carefully examining Civil War era photos to perfect the architecture and design of the Old West.

-Weiss bought a 19th Century steam locomotive in Pennsylvania and two paddle-wheel boats built in Miami for the park, as well as refurbished antique fire engines and a Wells Fargo stagecoach.
-Gandy dancers laid almost a half-mile of narrow gauge railroadtrack for a train to carry visitors around the park.
+Weiss bought a 19th-century steam locomotive in Pennsylvania and two paddle-wheel boats built in Miami, Florida for the park as well as refurbished antique fire engines and a Wells Fargo stagecoach.
+Gandy dancers laid almost a half-mile of narrow gauge railroad track for a train to carry visitors around the park.
 Weiss also dredged a lake and a canal for the paddleboats to ferry visitors from the parking lot into the park.
 In addition, Weiss surrounded the town at the center of the park with an Indian village, a gold mining area, and a petting zoo with pony rides.